IBM/openapi-to-graphql/README.md

 The following options can be set:

-* `headers` (type: `object`, default: `{}`): Define headers to be sent in every request.
+* `headers` (type: `object`, default: `{}`): Headers to be sent in every request.
 Parameters defined in the OpenAPI Specification to set these headers will be ignored by OASGraph.

-* `qs` (type: `object`, default: `{}`): Define query strings to be sent in every request.
+* `qs` (type: `object`, default: `{}`): Query parameters to be sent in every request.
 Parameters defined in the OpenAPI Specification to set these query parameters will be ignored by OASGraph.

 ## Testing